Prince-of-Nothing/DSL_laboratory_works/5_ChomskyNormalForm/Report-lab-5.md

 ----

 ## Theory
-Chomsky Normal Form is a restricted form of context-free grammar where every production must be one of the following:
+Chomsky Normal Form is a normalized form of a context-free grammar in which every production has one of the following shapes:
 - `A -> BC`
 - `A -> a`

-This normalization is useful because it removes irregular rules and prepares the grammar for formal analysis and parsing algorithms such as CYK.
+This form is useful because it removes irregular rules such as epsilon productions, renaming productions, and long mixed productions.
+After normalization, the grammar is easier to analyze formally and easier to use in parsing algorithms such as CYK.

-## Objectives
-For Variant 20 the required steps are:

-1. Eliminate epsilon productions.
-2. Eliminate renaming productions.
-3. Eliminate inaccessible symbols.
-4. Eliminate nonproductive symbols.
-5. Obtain the Chomsky Normal Form.

-## Variant 20 Grammar
+## Objectives:
+1. Learn what Chomsky Normal Form is and why it is useful.
+2. Get familiar with the steps required to normalize a grammar.
+3. Implement a method for converting an input grammar to CNF.
+4. Execute and test the implementation on the assigned grammar.
+5. Keep the converter generic enough to be reusable for grammars beyond the current variant.

+## Implementation description
-The laboratory work is implemented for the following grammar:
+This laboratory work is implemented in Java and uses the exact Variant 20 grammar:

 ```text
 G = (VN, VT, P, S)